w-bonelli/vessel-detector/README.md

 ## Requirements & Installation

-Either [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/) is required to run this project in a Unix environment.
-First, clone the project with `git clone https://github.com/w-bonelli/vessel-analysis.git`.
+The easiest way to run this project in a Unix environment is with [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/).

 ## Usage